mink/notate/readme.md

 # Notate

 Notate is a tool for Eloquent that allows you to work with JSON columns efficiently.
-Notate allows you to create complete Eloquent relationships using JSON column data, as well as converting your model JSON columns into objects automatically.
+Notate allows you to create complete `HasOne`, `HasMany` and `BelongsTo` relationships using the properties of your column's JSON data.

-At this time, Notate currently supports HasOne, HasMany and BelongsTo relationships.
-JSON columns can be automatically converted into an stdClass or an instance of `Illuminate\Support\Collection` and will be converted back upon saving changes to the database.
+Notate also allows you to automatically convert JSON columns of your models into a format you can work with, and conver it back into JSON when you need to update the database.
+By default, any specified JSON columns will be converted into a `Collection` instance, but can be configured to be convert into an object, an array or any class that takes an array as a parameter.

 ### Installation